darkv/postgres-backup/README.md

     /root/backups/

-Each backup file has an ISO timestamp prefix indicating the backup time and the database name:
+Each backup file has a timestamp prefix indicating the backup time and the database name:

-    2022-01-01_01:00_<database-name>_dump.backup
+    2022-01-01_01-00_<database-name>_dump.backup

 ### Rolling Backup Files